-Semester Credit Hour Breakdown: Lecture Lab Contact Hours

-Hours 4 3 2 75
+Hour Breakdown: Semester Credit Hours Lecture Lab Contact Hours 4 3 2 45

-1. Demonstrate knowledge of the history of the video game industry.

-- Demonstrate knowledge of the evolution of the industry. - b.
-Demonstrate knowledge of gaming platforms. - Demonstrate knowledge of different games genres. c. - 2.
-Demonstrate knowledge of ethics in the game design industry. - Demonstrate knowledge of copyright and how it applies to game design. a. - b.
+- 1. Demonstrate knowledge of the history of the video game industry. - a.
+Demonstrate knowledge of evolution in the industry. - b.
+Demonstrate knowledge of gaming platforms. - c.
+Demonstrate knowledge of different games genres. - 2.
+Demonstrate knowledge of ethics in the game design industry. - a.
+Demonstrate knowledge of copyright and how it applies to game design. - b.
 Demonstrate knowledge of the industry code of ethics. - c.
 Demonstrate knowledge of safety in the workplace. - 3.
-Demonstrate knowledge of how games impact society. - Demonstrate knowledge of player motivations. a. - b.
-Demonstrate knowledge of the effects of games on society. - Demonstrate the use of psychology in player experiences. c. - 4.
-Demonstrate knowledge of career opportunities within the video game industry. - Identify careers and roles within the video game industry. - 5.
-Demonstrate knowledge of twelve principles of animation. - Describe and identify the twelve principles of animation. - Produce digital animations using twelve principles of animation. b. - Produce an animation portfolio of original content proving proficiency of animation skills. c.
+Demonstrate knowledge of how games impact society. - a.
+Demonstrate knowledge of player motivations. - b.
+Demonstrate knowledge of the effects of games on society. - c.
+Demonstrate the use of psychology in player experiences. - 4.
+Demonstrate knowledge of career opportunities within the video game industry. - a.
+Identify careers and roles within the video game industry. - 5.
+Demonstrate knowledge of twelve principles of animation. - a.
+Describe and identify the twelve principles of animation. - b.
+Produce digital animations using twelve principles of animation. - c.
+Produce an animation portfolio of original content proving proficiency of animation skills.

-Course Number and Name: IMT 1123 Vector Illustration
+Course Number and Name:

+IMT 1123 Vector Illustration